-With the exception of the StuckCallCleaned and StuckCallCleanedWhile Ringing actions, these retrospective, interaction-related actions reflecting regular DNs work, without additional confirmation, only for ACD queues and T-Server applications that propagate the queue parameter in login messages.
-For T-Server applications that do not do this, you must explicitly configure the association between Agent objects and a Queue object in Configuration Manager, as follows:
+With the exception of the CallAnswered, CallAbandonedFromRinging, CallForwarded, StuckCallCleanedWhileRinging actions, these retrospective, interaction-related actions reflecting regular DNs work, without additional confirmation, only for ACD queues and T-Server applications that propagate the queue parameter in login messages.
+For T-Server applications that do not do this, you must explicitly configure the association between Agent objects and mediation DN in Configuration Manager, as follows:

-- 1. Select an AgentGroup (or a PlaceGroup) and open its Properties dialog box. - 2.
-Click the Advanced tab, and then click Add to add an Origination DN object. - 3.
-In the Browse dialog box, double-click the switch to which the queue belongs. - 4.
-Double-click the DN object that belongs to the switch, and then select the queue that you want to associate with this AgentGroup. - 5.
+- 1. Select an agent (or place) group and open its Properties dialog box. - 2.
+On the Advanced tab, click Add to add an Origination DN object. - 3.
+In the Browse dialog box, double-click the switch to which the mediation DN belongs. - 4.
+Double-click the DN object that belongs to the switch, and then select the mediation DN that you want to associate with the agent (or place) group. - 5.
 Click OK. - 6.
-In the AgentGroup Properties dialog box, click OK to save the configured association.
+In the AgentGroup (or PlaceGroup) Properties dialog box, click OK to save the configured association.